- This event has passed.

 Please find details of the universities’ talks below:

-- Henley Business School: Andrew Hull will ask the question, ‘Is the World really globalised?’
+- Henley Business School, University of Reading: Andrew Hull will ask the question, ‘Is the World really globalised?’
 Andrew says: ‘I teach a business degree where 40% of our students are from overseas coming from more than 45 countries.
 The department I work in includes academics from Italy, India, Romania, Germany, Vietnam, New Zealand, Romania and South Korea.
 I am British but have a French wife and have lived on three continents.
 It is easy to think that the whole World is globalised but is this just a perception?
 In this brief talk I will discuss whether the World really is globalised or, as one academic described it, is ‘globalisation’ just ‘globalony’?’

 Students will have the chance to question each speaker and/or offer their own ideas.